akshayprasad/Karma-Jasmine/README.md

 ## quick intruduction to the Jasmine framwork Jasmine

-in jasmine, we begin by creating a test suite with the global **describe** function that wrap our specs. specs defined by the global function **it**. inside the spec we can describe our expectations by using the **expect** function chained to a matcher function
+In jasmine, we begin by creating a test suite with the global **describe** function that wrap our specs. specs defined by the global function **it**. inside the spec we can describe our expectations by using the **expect** function chained to a matcher function

 ```js
 describe("suite name", function() {